hajerhassine/AgenceVoyageMicro/README.md

 Second we need to run our MSs

-Finally we need to run zuul-server, if we did run zuul-server before running the microservices then we have to wait approximately 10 second
+Finally we need to run zuul-server, if we did run API Cloud Gateway before running the microservices then we have to wait approximately 10 second

 ## Eureka Service
 Eureka Server is an application that holds the information about all client-service applications.
 Every Micro service will register into the Eureka server and Eureka server knows all the client applications running on each port and IP address.